 How much and when to pay

-We will determine the instalment amount and frequency of payments based on how much you owe, and factors such as your income and expenses.
+We will determine the instalment amount and frequency of payments based on how much you owe.
+In some circumstances, we may need to consider factors such as your income and expenses.

 You should understand all your obligations under our payment terms and conditions to avoid enforcement action and additional fees.

-If you are having trouble paying your instalments, phone us at least one day before your payment is due to discuss your options.
+If you are having trouble making the payments on your plan, you can reschedule your payments online or by phoning us at least 1 day before payment is due to discuss your options.